The Signs Were There: How Human Trafficking Hides in Plain Sight

 Human trafficking continues to exist because it looks like normal business activity.
 The systems designed to serve travelers and commerce can unintentionally create the environment traffickers rely on.

-When businesses become aware of how traffickers move, they can start connecting the dots and analyzing data.
+When businesses become aware of how traffickers move, they can start connecting patterns and data.
 The invisibility traffickers depend on to succeed will start to disappear.

-Technology platforms such as Dark Watch help organizations identify risk indicators within reservations and transactions.
+Technology platforms such as Dark Watch help organizations identify human trafficking risk patterns within reservations and transactions.
 Dark Watch provides the tools necessary to recognize patterns early and will alert management of the bad actor.
 The goal of hospitality is to provide safety and protection, not to respond after harm has already occurred.